-If you're planning a trip from Milan to Paris but are having some trouble deciding whether to travel by train, plane or car, then you've come to the right place: we'll help you weigh all the pros and cons of each form of transportation for this particular route.
+If you're planning a trip from Milan to Paris but are having some trouble deciding whether to travel by train, plane or car, you've come to the right place.
+Read on for our tips on the best ways to get from one point to another.
+We'll help you weigh all the pros and cons of each form of transportation for this particular route.

 International carriers including Alitalia and Air France and low-cost regional companies such as Easyjet and Ryanair offer daily flights from Milan to Paris, arriving at Roissy-Charles de Gaulle Airport and Orly Airport.
 Flights to Beauvais Airport located in the far outskirts of Paris (including some Ryanair flights) tend to be a cheaper option, but you'll need to plan on at least an extra hour and fifteen minutes to get to central Paris.

 Taking the Train: High-Speed Rail or Overnight in Style?

 You can get to the French capital from Milan's Centrale station in roughly 7.5 hours if you take the direct train.

 On the French side, you'll be on the high-speed TGV rails, which will significantly speed the journey from that point onward.

 For a slower but potentially more romantic trip (at least in the old sense of the word), overnight trains on the Artesia night line will take significantly longer, but are another viable option.